 - Taking 1 tsp of Haritaki powder with clarified butter or ghee with rock sugar helps to control dysentery problems.

-- For constipation and piles problems, take 3-4 grams of Harad Churn with jaggery powder gives relief.
+- For constipation and piles problems, take 3-4 grams of Harad Churn with jaggery powder give relief.

-- Rub the Haritaki churn on gums, gives relief from pyorrhea.
+- Rub the Haritaki churn on gums, which gives relief from pyorrhea.

 - Take 3–4-gram Terminalia chebula Powder and mix with rock sugar and take it with cold milk, gives relief from inflammation.